Buyer Fit Snapshot

 The second variable is shipping method.
 Parcel shipping tends to punish loose void space and weak corners.
 LTL freight introduces compression loads from pallet stacking and strapping.
 Palletized shipping usually lowers individual handling risk, but only when the pallet pattern is stable and the load is properly wrapped.
 If you are figuring out how to pack products for transit, you have to ask where the package will spend its life in the supply chain, because a carton that performs beautifully in a hand-carry scenario may fail miserably in a hub-and-spoke parcel network.

 Cost matters too, and I mean total cost, not just material cost.
 A carton priced at $0.38 may look more expensive than a $0.22 alternative, but if the better carton drops damage from 4% to under 1%, the math changes fast.
 Labor is part of the equation as well.
 A die-cut insert that drops in one motion can save 12 to 18 seconds per unit compared with hand-folded corrugated, and at 10,000 units that becomes a real line item.
-Dimensional weight also matters because oversized packaging can raise shipping fees even when the box is mostly air.
-Smart how to pack products for transit decisions often save money by reducing freight class issues, returns, and repacking labor.
+Dimensional weight also matters because oversized packaging can raise shipping fees even three times the base rate and the carriers do not care if the product inside is feather-light.

 How to Pack Products for Transit: Step-by-Step